 LG can now swiftly check the quality and safety of its advanced automotive technologies, including telematics and autonomous driving, at its own facility without the help of other institutions.

-LG’s software lab was previously accredited as an institute to certify the ISO/IEC 25023 standard that measures software product quality and the IEC 61508-3 requirement that addresses functional safety of software systems.
+LG’s software lab was previously accredited as an institute to certify the ISO/IEC 25023 standard that measures software product quality and the IEC 61508-3 requirement that addresses the functional safety of software systems.

 The latest achievement will allow LG to bolster its business in the future mobility sector.
 The company has been focusing on developing its automotive business in three main areas — infotainment, powertrain, and auto lighting system.